GoogleCloudPlatform/cloud-data-quality/OVERVIEW.md

 For `STRING` columns.
 This rule type allows the specification of a Python regular expression to define allowed patterns.

 The example shows a check for a valid email address.

-The rule is applied to a column in a table through a rule binding.

 ```yaml
 rules: